Skip to main content

 • Shared workspaces – In hot-desking and shared meeting spaces, sticky notes are practical due to their disposable and communal nature.
 In contrast, notebooks are personal items and are more likely to be left unused or forgotten.

-Where notebooks hold the advantage?
+Where do notebooks hold the advantage?

 • Meeting-heavy teams – Consulting, human resources, finance, leadership, and project teams often prefer to consolidate notes in a single location.
 Notebooks facilitate this practice more effectively than loose notes distributed across workspaces.